angushf/PR-Travel-Journal/README.md

 travel history for the last 4-5 years.
 Not only will this project help me the next time I have to fill out the PR renewal application, hopefully it will also help others in the same position!

+---

+### User Stories

++ As a user, I want to be able to add a travel entry to my travel journal and specify the departure date, return date, destination, and reason
++ As a user, I want to be able to view a list of travel entries in my travel journal
++ As a user, I want to be able to delete a travel entry from my travel journal
++ As a user, I want to be able to select and edit a travel entry from my travel journal